West Iceland Day tour

 - very impressive scene, seeing the hot water coming out of the rock

-- many greenhouses, some sell delicious Icelandic tomatoes at the spot
+- many greenhouses, some sell delicious Icelandic tomatoes on the spot

 - today the hot water is also used to heat the houses in Akranes and Borgarnes